Think about it. Is it possible the difference between a cult and religion is nothing more than popularity?

 But, with the right charismatic leadership, any cult can become a full-fledged popular religion someday.
 As a cult becomes more widespread, it grows into a religion.
 As it gains wider acceptance, it also gains credibility.

 Unfortunately, most people do not choose their religious beliefs.
 They are born into them and are victims of forced indoctrination.
-The other group who do choose are the vulnerable.
+The other group they choose are those who are vulnerable.
 When you are in crisis you will accept any answer.
 They do not choose a religion because they have researched the accuracy.
 It is an emotional decision based on social pressure and popularity.
 It doesn’t matter if it is a popular cult or unpopular religion.
 Proximity makes converts of the young and the vulnerable.

 What is Spiritual Exploration?